camptocamp/c2cgeoportal/doc/integrator/backend_qgis.rst

    password=${PGPASSWORD}
    port=${PGPORT}

-If you don't use Docker you also should add this int the Apache QGIS configuration:
+If you do not use Docker, you also should add this in the Apache QGIS configuration:

 .. code::

     SetEnv QGIS_PROJECT_FILE ${directory}/qgisserver.qgs
     + SetEnv PGSERVICEFILE ${directory}/pg_service.conf

-Don't forget to graceful Apache.
+Do not forget to gracefully restart Apache.

 Extra PostGIS connexion
 ***********************

-If you need to add other database connection just add a new section in the ``$HOME/.pg_service.conf``.
+If you need to add another database connection, add a new section in the ``$HOME/.pg_service.conf``.

-In the and ``qgisserver/pg_service.conf.tmpl`` files add a new section like that:
+In the ``qgisserver/pg_service.conf.tmpl`` files, add a new section:

 .. code::